Defining COBRA occurrence types

 Letter

-Select a standard letter if you want to send a standard letter to people with this occurrence.
-A standard letter can be defined using Standard Letter (BN05).
+Select a standard letter if you send a standard letter to people with this occurrence.
+A standard letter is defined using Standard Letter (BN05).